Onchallange/telegram-scraper-osint/README.md

 # Telegram Channel Scraper

+### **DISCLAIMER**

+> This tool was created for educational purposes and security research only
+> Do not use it on accounts you do not own or have explicit permission to test
+> Using this tool against telegram's servers violates their terms of service
+> The author is not responsible for any misuse or damage caused by this tool
+> **You have been warned**

 A tool for scraping public telegram channels, downloads all messages, media files, and channel metadata for offline viewing and analysis

 ## Features